 The Men’s Center had helped Horace before, but he’d never really believed in the required 12-Step Program.
 (Little did he know that only a year later he’d be founding an Alcoholics Anonymous group and leading its 12-Step Program.)
 This bleak morning, Horace felt the Lord was telling him to drive directly to Magnificat Houses.
 On the way, he ran out of gas, abandoned his car and started walking, repeating: this time I’m going to tell the absolute truth to everyone.
 When he met with Director of Housing Deacon Martin, he poured out his tribulations along with a full admission of his current and past addictions, about the gambling that replaced drugging, about the drug-related amnesia that once had him committed to a mental hospital, about the car wreck that had him declared dead — within his own hearing.
 He was ready to leave all that drama behind.
 Deacon Martin assured him if he was ready to give service to others, he would be helped.
-Horace loved work, all kinds of work, and the next day he plunged himself into whatever was needed: serving with the Magnificat Houses work team at Toyota Center and other event venues at night and, by day, working in food service, then as a driver (delivering residents to medical appointments, picking up goods).
-His excellence in small and large tasks, organizational abilities, and his up-beat attitude lead to his appointment as House Manager of Rosary House, where he was in service 24/7.
-To that, he has added the 24/7 task of Magnificat Houses Food Service Manager.
-To some eyes, that’s 48/7 (and that’s how Horace likes it).
-So when Father Frank asked his help to found an on-campus AA group, Horace said yes — it was obviously God’s will for him.
+Horace loved work, all kinds of work, and the next day he plunged himself into volunteering for whatever was needed: serving with the Magnificat Houses work team at Toyota Center and other event venues at night and, by day, working in food service, then as a driver (delivering residents to medical appointments, picking up goods).
+His excellence in small and large tasks, organizational abilities, and up-beat attitude lead to his appointment as House Leader of Rosary House, where he also trained in food services.
+When Father Frank asked his help to found an on-campus AA group, Horace said yes — it was obviously God’s will for him.
 “God has always been my best friend,” Horace says.
 “All my life he’s shown me exactly what I needed to do to save myself.”
 And if that meant leading a 12-Step Program ... well, it was time to surrender.

 With 32 years of service behind him, Charles Johnson is our longest running success story.
-Born in Mexico, Charles found his way to Houston in 1982 and, after a brief time living on the streets, applied at Magnificat Houses — where he has been a valuable staff contributor ever since.
+Born in Mexico, Charles found his way to Houston in 1982 and, after a brief time living on the streets, applied at Magnificat Houses — where he has been a valuable resident-volunteer ever since.

-Since severe, undiagnosed dyslexia impeded Charles’ ability to read, his high potential had gone undiscovered until he was ensconced in our Scanlan House in Midtown, and set enthusiastically about his assigned duties.
-Charles was happy to move when his skills were needed in new quarters.
-Over the years Charles in several of our houses — Maranatha, Dismas, Susanna, and Visitation — holding many responsible posts, including house manager, staff driver, salad and sandwich maker.
-One of his early favorite assignments was the daily bread run, where he confessed to snitching a donut every now and then.
+Since severe, undiagnosed dyslexia impeded Charles’ ability to read, his high potential had gone undiscovered until he was ensconced in our Scanlan House in Midtown, and set enthusiastically about his training.
+Over the years Charles in several of our houses — Maranatha, Dismas, Susanna, and Visitation.
 Charles is proud of all of his accomplishments, of finally earning his citizenship in 1992, of being a charter member of St. Joseph Clubhouse in 1995 and, particularly, of representing St. Joseph as its assistant manager at the worldwide Clubhouse conference in Toronto.
-Now retired, Charles shares these memories with old friends gathered around the inviting dining room table at the center of life at Dismas House, the charming blue cottage in northeast Houston he once managed.
+Now retired, Charles shares these memories with old friends gathered around the inviting dining room table at the center of life at Dismas House, the charming blue cottage in northeast Houston he once lead.
 “I was Rose Mary’s pet,” he beams, acknowledging our founder Rose Mary Badami.
-Current house manager Fred comments: “With all the responsibilities Charles has had over his long years here, he’s been an inspiration to all those who came after him.
+Current House Leader, Fred comments: “With all the responsibilities Charles has had over his long years here, he’s been an inspiration to all those who came after him.
 They’ve seen how well run all his projects were and noted the positive energy he exudes.
 And they give more of themselves.”

 It took only a year in residency at Magnificat for Billy Mack to undo the year he had spent on Houston streets, lost in a fog of drug dependence and despondency.
 When finally he appeared at our door — word about us was on the streets and under the bridges — Billy Mack was ready to make a change.